ahornero/alternatives/README.md

 [![Licence](https://img.shields.io/badge/license-GPLv3-orange.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

 # alternatives
-Alternative functions to make R even easier
+Alternative functions to make R scripting even easier and more user-friendly.
+For instance, it includes the *library0()* function which is a library function replacement to install (if needed) and load libraries in one step; and also including GitHub packages installation compatibility.
+There are other alternatives, such as *cat0*, *catn* or *stop0* in other to modify the behaviour of both *cat* and *stop* functions respectively.

 ## Included alternative functions